NEED A PET TRUST?

 A Trust will provide you with protection if you get ill or incapacitated.
 A will goes into effect only after you die, and only then after it is probated.
 A will is ineffective should you become ill or incapacitated.
 A trust allows you to set provisions that would empower the Trustee to use the funds that you had set aside for the pet’s care even during any length of your disability.

 A Pet Trust truly provides Peace of mind.
 You will know that someone is caring for your pet per your instructions.
 Your Trustee and the pet’s caretaker are legally bound to follow your wishes.

-Call GP Schoemakers, PLLC today to find out how to set up a Pet Trust for your pet and/or animals today, or to find out how to set up an estate plan for your entire family.
+Call or contact GP Schoemakers, PLLC today to find out how to set up a Pet Trust for your pet and/or animals today, or to find out how to set up an estate plan for your entire family.

 You can contact us at (832) 408-0505 or use our Contact Form.